Illicit cigarette trade: Indonesia

+In 2024, due to an increase in cigarette excises, illicit cigarettes became more commonly smoked in Indonesia, with an estimated 46 percent of consumption being untaxed with a loss in potential government revenues reaching Rp 97.8 trillion (USD 6 billion).

 Most illegal cigarette brands in Indonesia, if not all, often uses funny names and resembling those of existing cigarette brands, like Djaran Goyang (← Djarum Super), Magbul Premium (← Dji Sam Soe Magnum Filter, cf. animated series Riska dan Si Gembul), Gudang Gabah (←Gudang Garam), Mildboro (← Marlboro), Men Doan, SMD Bold (← Djarum Super MLD), and others.

 Ireland

 In Ireland the Irish Republican Army smuggled cigarettes to raise money for weapons and equipment.
 It may be associated with other criminal activity, for example: